Skip to main content

 What Colorado does not currently offer statewide

-Statewide freeze: Colorado’s current official relief pages list an exemption, a portable classification, the PTC Rebate, and the deferral loan.
-They do not list a broad statewide senior property-tax freeze as of March 2026.
+Broad statewide freeze: Colorado’s current official relief pages list the senior exemption, the portable senior classification, the PTC Rebate, and the property tax deferral loan.
+They do not list a broad statewide senior property-tax freeze as of May 6, 2026.

-Senior housing income tax credit: Many pages still mention Colorado’s Income-Qualified Senior Housing Income Tax Credit.
-The Department of Revenue page is still written around the 2024 version, and the bill that would have extended the credit to 2025 and 2026, SB25-013, was lost in the Senate.
-As of March 2026, most readers should not count on that credit as current statewide relief for 2025 or 2026.
+Senior housing income tax credit: Many pages still mention Colorado’s income-qualified senior housing income tax credit.
+The Department of Revenue’s senior housing credit guidance says the credit is allowed only for tax years 2022 and 2024.
+The 2025 bill that would have extended the credit to 2025 and 2026, SB25-013, was lost.
+Most readers should not count on that credit as current statewide relief for 2025 or 2026 unless the law changes later.

 Apply smarter and save weeks